Efficient CDF Approximations for Normalizing Flows: Efficient Estimation of Cumulative Densities

 \section{\mbox{Efficient Estimation of Cumulative Densities}}

 Equipped with these tools, we will now describe our technique to efficiently compute the cumulative density of Eq.\eqref{eq:CDF}.
-We proceed in three steps: first, we leverage the divergence theorem to relate $P({\bf x} \in {\bf V})$ to a flux through the \emph{transformed} boundary $g(\partial {\bf V})$ of $\bf V$ in base space (Section~\ref{sec:baseSpaceFlux}).
+We proceed in three steps: first, we leverage the divergence theorem to relate $P({\bf x} \in {\bf V})$ to a flux -- mathematically expressed as the surface integral of a given vector field and a measure of \textit{how much} of the vector field passes through a closed surface -- through the \emph{transformed} boundary $g(\partial {\bf V})$ of $\bf V$ in base space (Section~\ref{sec:baseSpaceFlux}).
 Then, we introduce an equivalent flux through the \emph{untransformed} boundary $\partial {\bf V}$ of ${\bf V}$ to enable direct integration in target space (Section~\ref{sec:targetSpaceFlux}).
 Finally, we propose an iterative protocol that enables fine-grained control over the quality of the approximation (Section~\ref{sec:adaptiveEstimation}).